 Theme Area T01Acoustical and Vibration Measurement and Instrumentation

 This theme area covers all aspects related to the measurement of sound and vibration.
-It includes sessions concerning traditional measurement instruments, but also proposals concerning new measurement concepts: new transducers, new mathematical algorithms, new acoustical parameters, or new applications of traditional technologies for multimedia and virtual reality.
+It includes sessions concerning traditional measurement instruments, but also concerning new measurement concepts: new transducers, new mathematical algorithms, new acoustical parameters, new measurement techniques and new applications of traditional technologies for multimedia and virtual reality.
+Emphasis is given on metrological aspects in acoustics, including traceability and uncertainty.
+Sessions on building acoustics as well as moving objects detection are also included.

 Regular Sessions